Featured image of post Lightweight Docker in WSL without Docker Desktop

 docker run hello-world

-How to auto start Docker in WSL starts Link to this section
+How to auto-start Docker when WSL starts Link to this section

 1